-Produced by Philippa Bateman and directed by Zanny Begg The Beehive is inspired by the life and death of Juanita Nielsen— heiress, style icon and anti-development activist, publisher and Kings Cross resident.
+Produced by Philippa Bateman and directed by Zanny Begg The Beehive is inspired by the life and tragic ‘disappearance’ of Juanita Nielsen—Mark Foys heiress, style icon and anti-development activist, unconventional publisher and Kings Cross resident.

 Sydney, 1975.
-One woman—Juanita Nielsen—is making too much noise.
+One woman is making too much noise.
 She's got construction unions refusing to work, residents putting up a fight against the violent and intimidatory tactics of the developers' thugs, and she's writing and publishing highly critical editorials against the development in her own community paper NOW.

-On the morning of July 4, she attends what she believes to be a business meeting at the Carousel Club in Kings Cross.
+On the morning of July 4, Juanita Nielsen attends what she believes to be a business meeting at the Carousel Club in Kings Cross.
 She's never seen or heard from again.
-A coronial enquiry into her disappearance in 1983 determined that she had most likely been murdered but there was not enough evidence to convict anyone; moreover the enquiry into the disappearance had been impeded, at the time, by police corruption.
+A coronial enquiry into her disappearance in 1983 determined that she had most likely been murdered but there was not enough evidence to convict anyone as no-one was talking.
+The enquiry into the disappearance had been impeded, at the time, by police corruption.
 In 1994, A Joint Committee of the Commonwealth Parliament of Australia was formed to further investigate her disappearance.
 It also concluded that corruption impeded the police investigation.
 She was declared as deceased by an inquest.

-THE BEEHIVE is a non linear, experimental documentary; it is randomly assembled, via an algorithm, from a reservoir of scripted fictions, documentary interviews and choreographed sequences.
+THE BEEHIVE is a non linear documentary; it is assembled, via an algorithm, from a reservoir of scripted fictions, documentary interviews and choreographed sequences.
 In total, there are 1348 possible 'versions' of the film, and all of varying duration.
 Using the tropes of true crime, the work morphs and evolves with each viewing, offering audiences different glimpses and interpretations of Juanita.

 You can see an extended scene from the film here.